 - 1. All cost elements included should be clearly described in the project description section.
 Task listing should be detailed and customized to fit your project proposal. - 2.
 Non-construction/project management costs shall not exceed 25% of the grant. - 3.
 Each funding source, whether in-kind or cash should have its own column.
 Specify in-kind or cash in each column heading. - 4.
 The unit price multiplied by the quantity equals the Total Amount column. - 5.
-Cost of State approval of appraisal review: Use \$10,000 per escrow. - 6.
-For acquisitions, direct staff and consultation costs are not to exceed \$10,000 per grant. - 7.
-Funding Acknowledgement Sign- Provide estimated cost of required signage (see Appendix G). - 8.
-The Urban Greening Grant Program funding and Other Funding Sources should sum to the Total Amount.
+Funding Acknowledgement Sign- Provide estimated cost of required signage (see Appendix H).